ClarityMoe/Community/CHAPTER3-COMMIT CONVENTIONS.md

 # Chapter 3 - Commit Conventions

-We enncourage a commit convention style utilized by the Linux kernel.
+We encourage a commit convention style utilized by the Linux kernel.
 Unlike semantic commit messages, we only focus on the scope and summary of the change instead of formatting it with the commit type, scope and summary.

 ## The Format